LangGraphvsCrewAIvsAutoGen

 Multi-agent systems amplify the context problem that single-agent tools face.
 Where a single AI coding assistant must understand your codebase, a multi-agent system must understand your codebase, your business logic, your edge cases, and how these relate across multiple agent responsibilities.

-This is precisely the gap 4ge addresses.
-Before implementing a multi-agent workflow in LangGraph, CrewAI, or AutoGen, teams can use 4ge's visual canvas to map out the complete specification of what they are building.
+4ge fills that gap.
+Before implementing a multi-agent workflow in LangGraph, CrewAI, or AutoGen, you can use 4ge's visual canvas to map out the complete specification of what you're building.

-The structured Markdown blueprints that 4ge produces serve as the grounding context for multi-agent systems.
+The structured Markdown blueprints from 4ge serve as grounding context for multi-agent systems.
 Instead of agents guessing at business requirements or edge cases, they receive explicit, documented specifications that guide their specialised work.

 Verdict and Recommendation